Photo credit: Magsman Media

 We provide access to small grants, funding, and resources for youth-led climate justice groups in Global South regions.

-The Roots micro-grants project provides funding of up to $10,000 USD per group to help support youth-led projects, initiatives, research, or campaigns that advocate for climate justice through an intersectional lens.
+The 2026 Growing Roots Grant provides funding of up to $10,000 USD per group for new and emerging projects and ideas that seek to improve the lives of communities on the frontlines of climate change!
 The grants are accompanied by ongoing mentorship.

 FAQs